What are the pros and cons of bridging finance?

 Unlike a standard bank loan, bridging finance loans are a form of short-term property finance.

 Bridging finance loans are usually offered for up to eighteen months, with the loan repayable in full at the end of the term.
-Furthermore, monthly interest is incorporated into the loan, so no repayments need to be made throughout the course of the loan.
+Furthermore, monthly interest is incorporated into the loan, so no repayments need to be made throughout the duration of the loan.

 Bridging finance can be used for a variety of reasons, such as:

-✓ Buying a property quickly (e.g. auction purchases)
+- Buying a property quickly (e.g. auction purchases)

-✓ Purchasing uninhabitable or restoration
+- Purchasing a property that is uninhabitable or requires restoration

-✓ Repossession prevention
+- Repossession prevention

-✓ Buying property under market value
+- Buying property under market value

 While bridging loans are useful when arranging finance, they can pose more of a risk than other forms of finance.
 Therefore, it is worth researching their pros and cons before you commit to a loan.